RahulSinghazm/Collections/README.md

   * Insertion order is nor preserve in set.
   * Duplicates elements is not allowed.
   * Hetrogenious elements are allowed in set.
+  * Set is not support indexing.
+  * Set object are mutable object.